aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing.charts/chartlegend/position/_index.md

 ---
 title: ChartLegend.Position
 second_title: Aspose.Words for .NET API Reference
-description: Specifies the position of the legend on a chart.
+description: ChartLegend property.
+Specifies the position of the legend on a chart.
 Default value is Right in C#
 type: docs
 weight: 30
 url: /net/aspose.words.drawing.charts/chartlegend/position/